-If you can talk about neuro-linguistic programming until long after your husband stops listening, then blog about it.
-If you love researching, reading, testing, and cooking healthy meals, be the healthy kitchen king (or queen).
+If you can talk about neuro-linguistic programming until long after your husband falls asleep, then blog about it.
+If you love researching, reading, testing, and cooking healthy meals, be the healthy kitchen king or queen.

-Whatever your topic, love it enough to write about it long after your friends and family stop paying attention – because they will.
+Whatever your topic, love it enough to write about it long after your friends and family stop reading – because they will.

-- Why do I want to become a queer blogger?
+- Why do I want to become a blogger?
 Do I love something enough to blog about it?
-YES!
+Yes!

-- About what do I love to talk, read, watch and write?
-Do my friends and family already know me for something?
-YES!
+- What do I love to talk, read, watch and write about?
+Do people know me as a pro in something?
+Yes!

 - Deep down inside, am I ready to be an entrepreneur and make a living at it like other gay bloggers?
 Yes!
 Yes!
 And, Yes!

-- Is there anyone who I can help with a blog?
+- Is there anyone who I can help with my blog?
 Heck yeah!